-"Other income" is reported on line 8z of Schedule 1 (Form 1040).
+"Other income" is reported on Line 8 of Schedule 1 (Form 1040).
 Other income includes the following items:

-- A canceled debt or a debt paid for you by another person (unless the person who canceled or paid your debt intended it to be a gift) - The fair market value of a free tour you receive from a travel agency for organizing a group of tourists (in some cases this may be reported on Schedule C) - Most prizes and awards - Some taxable distributions from a health savings account (HSA) or Archer MSA

-(see IRS Publication 969)

-- Jury duty pay - Recapture of a charitable contribution deduction if the charitable organization disposes of the donated property within 3 years of the contribution. - Taxable benefits provided by the church but not included on Form W-2 or Form W-2c.
+- A canceled debt or a debt paid for you by another person (unless the person who canceled or paid your debt intended it to be a gift) - The fair market value of a free tour you receive from a travel agency for organizing a group of tourists (in some cases this may be reported on Schedule C) - Most prizes and awards - Some taxable distributions from a health savings account (HSA) or Archer MSA (see IRS Publication 969) - Jury duty pay - Recapture of a charitable contribution deduction if the charitable organization disposes of the donated property within three years of the contribution. - Taxable portion of scholarships received. - Taxable benefits provided by the church but not included on Form W-2 or Form W-2c.
 (Also remember to include these benefits on Schedule SE for the calculation of self-employment tax.)